EMAE GAANN Fellowship Program

 The United States Department of Education has awarded the Case Department of Mechanical and Aerospace Engineering a Graduate Assistance in Areas of National Need (GAANN) fellowship program.
 The GAANN program provides PhD fellowships to assist graduate students with excellent records who demonstrate financial need at the institution in a field designated as an area of national need.

 The purpose of our GAANN project is to educate and train more PhDs in the areas of ‘Additive Manufacturing and Robotics’.
 Manufacturing and robotics have been traditional areas in our department.
-However, with the recent emphasis on sustainability, environment and health, there are a number of new initiatives in the department on additive manufacturing including bio-fabrication and assistive robotics.
+However, with the recent emphasis on sustainability, environment and health, there are a number of new initiatives in the department on additive manufacturing including bio-fabrication and replica watch assistive robotics.

 The selection of GAANN Fellows will be based on GAANN eligibility requirements, outstanding academic performance as reflected on an applicant’s academic record, recommendation letters, GRE scores, and previous publications.
 The selection process will be rigorous and competitive.
 In addition, the candidates must be a US citizen or a permanent resident.
 A career goal as stated in the application form of teaching and research is a necessary criterion in addition to a demonstrated financial need.